 Your central nervous system releases stress hormones such as adrenaline and cortisol when you feel anxious or stressed.
 These hormones trigger the fight or flight response, which gets your body ready for action.
 For example, your heart can beat more rapidly, your blood pressure may rise and your rate of breathing might increase.
 Being in a chronic state of stress can cause long term health problems.
-In addition to feeling anxious, many may become depressed, struggle to get a good night's sleep or experience digestive issues?
+In addition to feeling anxious, some people may become depressed, struggle to get a good night's sleep or experience digestive issues.

 Can Certain Nutrients Ease Stress?

 Research linking certain nutrients to stress management is limited.
 Recent studies have focused on nutrients the brain needs to function normally.
 This can include nutrients like antioxidants or B vitamins.
 While some studies have looked at how supplements may help manage stress, results haven’t been definitive.
 As these nutrients are already important in a healthy eating pattern, the best way to get them is through the foods you eat.
 For example, fruits and vegetables contain antioxidants along with other nutrients that may work together to promote health.
 And many foods provide a variety of B vitamins naturally, including whole grains, fruits, vegetables, dairy products, beans and meats.